-Providing information about the Australian business market and the knowledge and steps required to start or expand a business.
+Provide information about the Australian business environment (laws, standards, market dynamics) and what it takes to start or expand a business.

 Gus Nehme has held an array of jobs in various countries.
 He’s been the NSW Multicultural Senior Business Advisor (Department of Industry, CMRC).